A fantastic Stay at the Frost and Fire Hotel on the Banks of Varmá River in South-Iceland

 It must be fantastic soaking in the hot tubs in the wintertime by the river when the Northern lights light up the sky!

-Soaking in a hot tub next to Varmá river
+Soaking in a hot tub next to the Varmá river

-Our room was situated next to the 12 meter's long swimming pool, so we could exit from a glass door straight from the room and take a dip in the pool.
+Our room was situated next to the 12-meter-long swimming pool, so we could exit from a glass door straight from the room and take a dip in the pool.

 The hotel provides fluffy white bathrobes, which was very much appreciated as we were wearing these bathrobes for most of the night when we were trying out the hot tubs and the swimming pool - and the spa!

 The swimming pool was next to our room